thegenius/luna-orm/README.md

 # LUNA-ORM

-LUNA-ORM is an async orm framework based on SQLx.
+**LUNA-ORM** is an async orm framework based on SQLx.
 Built with :heart:
 -  **Intuitive** : Simple API, the most simple orm in this world.
--  **Saving Lives** : Most useful api is implemented by default, no need to waste your life.
+-  **Saving Lives** : Most useful API is implemented by default, no need to waste your life.
 -  **Smooth Transaction** : Transaction is almost same as normal.
 -  **Template SQL** : You can execute your own sql with no pain.
 -  **Dynamic Parameters** : Handle complex dynamic sql with default.